arya-s-cmd/ATF-Agent-Tool-Firewall-/README.md

 ## Security disclaimer

-This is a prototype for demonstration and hackathon use.
+This is a prototype.
 The "tool executions" (email send) are simulated; no real emails are sent.